 Many young people believe it is safe to take

-“medicine” out of the cabinet even if that medicine was not prescribed
+medicine out of the cabinet even if it was not prescribed

 for them.
 And many of today's prescriptions are written for pain